milestonesys/mipsdk-samples-plugin/SCImageViewerAddOnSample/README.md

 ## Requirements

-- Smart Client 2021R2 or later is required for independent playback and digital zoom.
+- Smart Client 2021 R2 or later is required for independent playback and digital zoom.
-- Smart Client 2022R3 or later is required for video effects.
+- Smart Client 2022 R3 or later is required for video effects.
+- Smart Client 2024 R2 or later is required for read and change of selected stream.

 ## Visual Studio C\# project